-I. INTRODUCTION
+I. Introduction

-Advances in Earth science research may require projects that are not ordinarily awarded by core programs in EAR (Geobiology and Low-Temperature Geochemistry, Geomorphology and Land Use Dynamics, Geophysics, Hydrology, Petrology and Geochemistry, Sedimentary Geology and Paleobiology, and Tectonics).
-These include multi-investigator interdisciplinary projects, and disciplinary projects whose budgets are greater than those typically funded by core programs and result in outcomes that influence the science well beyond the scope of the project itself.
+Advances in Earth science research may require projects that are not ordinarily awarded by disciplinary programs in EAR (Geobiology and Low-Temperature Geochemistry, Geomorphology and Land Use Dynamics, Geophysics, Hydrology, Petrology and Geochemistry, Sedimentary Geology and Paleobiology, and Tectonics).
+These include multi-investigator interdisciplinary projects, and disciplinary projects whose budgets are greater than those typically funded by disciplinary programs and result in outcomes that influence the science well beyond the scope of a single discipline.